uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/website/BUILD.md

 [^1]: which is only for cloud devs

-[^2]: which is for everyone in our project, including the app team
+[^2]: which is the polished version of each iteration of the website